Use Reserve Now & Pay Later and GET 10% OFF at checkout – Code: ADVENTURE10

 How to Distinguish Dominican Spanish From Standard Spanish

+Dominican Spanish applies some twists to standard (or neutral) Spanish.
+One notable difference is how Dominican Spanish uses old Spanish terms that the neutral Spanish language had ceased using.
 You’ll also notice how fast-paced their way of talking creates a distinct accent.
-This trait makes the difference in pronunciation more distinguishable.
-That’s because they won’t sound exactly like what you learned in your previous Spanish class.
+This trait makes the difference in Spanish pronunciation more distinguishable.
+That’s because they won’t sound exactly like what you learned in your previous Spanish class or the Spanish vocabulary you might be familiar with.

 Other known Dominican Spanish twists include: